Kuzuyu: Traditional Japanese Kudzu Arrowroot Tea

-In Japan, Kuzuyu has been served as a drink for sick persons for a very long time, since at least 1300 years ago.
-This is because the arrowroot tea is easy to digest and helps warm the body thanks to its thickness and viscosity that keeps the drink hot.
+In Japan, Kuzuyu has been served as a beverage for sick persons for a very long time, since at least 1300 years ago.
+This is because the gruel-like tea is easy to digest and helps warm the body thanks to its thickness and viscosity that keeps the drink hot.

-Although the Kuzuyu tea made using Japanese hon-kudzu is said to have the top quality, unfortunately many Kuzuyu products available in Japan don’t even contain kudzu flour.
+Although the Kuzuyu tea made using Japanese hon-kudzu is said to have the top quality, unfortunately at present, many products available in Japan don’t even contain kudzu flour.

-Instead, the main ingredient of the tea bases includes white potato starch or sweet potato starch, as a substitute for kudzu powder.
+Instead, as a substitute for kudzu powder, the tea bases use white potato starch or sweet potato starch.

 How to Make Kuzuyu Tea